Dark & Wild: Promotions

 BTS held a press conference and comeback showcase on August 19, 2014, performing "Danger", "War of Hormone", and "Let Me Know".
 The group later continued with their promotion of the album on various South Korean music programs starting on August 21, while performing the lead single "Danger".
 The follow-up promotion of the album with "War of Hormone" on October 23 started right after the release of its music video on YouTube, during their concert tour.
 On October 17, the group held the first half of BTS Live Trilogy Episode II: The Red Bullet concert tour for the promotion of the album at AX-Korea as the first venue and ended on December 20 in Bangkok.

 Some listeners responded to the song "War of Hormone" by saying it was misogynist.
-The band's agency then released an apology about the song, stating that the members felt remorse for anything that could've been interpreted as objectification or misogyny.
+The band's agency then released an apology about the song, stating that the members felt remorse for anything that could have been interpreted as objectification or misogyny.